moorepants/resonance/docs/index.rst

 through computational thinking and computational experimentation and thus we have guidelines on its design to facilitate this.
 Those guidelines are roughly:

-- Don’t teach programming for the sake of teaching programming.
-Show them how to solve problems and introduce programming along the way to solve those problems.
+- Don't teach programming for the sake of teaching programming.
+Show students how to solve problems and introduce programming along the way to solve those problems.
 - Hide the fine details of programming and only use simple constructs, so that learning vibrations is highlighted instead of programming.
-- Hide the simulation details (linear/nonlinear ODE solutions).
+- Hide the simulation details (linear/nonlinear ODE solutions), but allow them to be exposed if needed.
-- Centered around the “System” object.
+- The software design is centered around the "System" object.
 Systems represent real things: a car, a bridge, a bicycle, an airplane wing.
 - Students can use and construct systems.
 - Students only create functions, no need to understand classes and their construction.